2026 Beninese presidential election: Candidates

-In September 2025 the ruling coalition in the National Assembly, made up of the Progressive Union for Renewal and the Republican Bloc, nominated Finance Minister Romuald Wadagni as a candidate for the elections, with Talon confirming he would not seek a third term.
+In September 2025, the ruling coalition in the National Assembly, consisting of UPR and the BR, nominated Finance Minister Romuald Wadagni as a candidate for the elections, with Talon confirming he would not seek a third term.
+CENA later declared that only Wadagni and Paul Hounkpè, and their running mates, met the requirements to run.
+An appeal by Renaud Agbodjo of The Democrats, who failed to meet requirements such as sufficient sponsorship and payment of the registration fee, was rejected by the court on 27 October.